kencosma/light-memory-remix2/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

 During the hiding the stop button and having it come back when you pressed stop was a bit difficult for me and I am not sure.
 I was following the directions and then I missed that portion of it and I was confused on how to do that, but I came over it by just re-reading the directions and slowing down.
 I was so worried that I had missed a whole section or something in the instructions because my button wasnt working properly.
-Also, getting the actual game to play other clues?
-I am not sure if I am impatient but it seems like the rest of the buttons won't play.
-I made sure to follow the instructions thoroughly when I rechecked my work so I am not sure.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) I think I would like to learn more about how sounds work when it comes to HTML web pages.
 I was looking at the Sound Synthsizer portion and reading over the code and it doesnt quite make sense to me but I think it will with more research.